-Learn to Speak Fluent English: Use of Present Tense
+Learn to Speak English Easily: Use of Present Tense

 In the previous unit you have learnt about Regular Verbs and their three different forms.
-In this unit you will learn about the ‘Use of Present Tense‘.
+You will learn about the ‘Use of Present Tense‘ in this unit.

 We use tenses to express the time of the event or the action.
 Time and tense are not the same but they are interrelated.
 In English there are three tenses—present, past and future.
 Each tense has four forms: simple, continuous, perfect and perfect continuous.
 The following table shows the different forms of the tenses for the verb ‘give’.
 Similarly other verbs, both regular and irregular, change as given in the table below.